 Unfortunately, it's also HARD WORK.
 Getting a product or service from idea to launch is not easy at the best of times!
 It's made even harder when you aren't sure which idea to start with.
 But for today, let's assume that you do have a great business offering idea and you're ready to build it and ultimately offer it to your clients.
 You're good to go, right?

-I've come up against this recently in my own journey of creating a new coaching & membership community program, The Profoundery.
-I've finally gotten enough clarity about the idea to start creating it, but that process wasn't easy!
+I've come up against this in my own journey of creating my coaching & membership community program, The Profoundery.
 Today I'm sharing with you the four major questions that I asked myself to simplify, optimize and improve my business offering.
 I even created a little flow chart for you to reference!

 1. Am I doing this for the right reasons?

 Let me put it to you bluntly: when everyone and their mother has a podcast, it is very, very difficult for the ego not to want one too.
 Nigh on impossible, if the current landscape of online business is any indication!
 Don't get me wrong, I love podcasts.
-I've had three in my life so far and may very well start another soon.
 But I use this as an example because it's a project that is commonly started for the "wrong" reasons.